-More general advice about living in York and what costs to expect as a student parent can be found on the student parents website.
+More general advice about what costs to expect as a student can be found on the student parents website.

 Where do I get information about childcare and schools?Click here for more info

-York Family Information Service is a free and impartial information service for mums, dads and carers of children and young people aged 0-19 (or up to 25 for disabled children).
+York Local Area Team is a free and impartial information service for mums, dads and carers of children and young people aged 0-19 (or up to 25 for disabled children).
 They can help with anything and everything around family life, including schools and childcare.

 Free Childcare Entitlement: Children aged 3 and 4 (for those who turn 4 after August 31st) are entitled to 15 hours a week (in term time) of free early years education.
 Some pre-schools close to the University include Heslington Pre-school (in Lord Deramore primary school),Little Badgers (in Badger Hill primary ) and St. Lawrence’s School on Heslington Road.

 There are also local nurseries, the closest of which are Beehive Pre-School Playgroup at the Low Moor Centre on Broadway, and the University Nursery.
 Places depend on availability, so contact them as soon as you can.
 For more information about this see here.